Mental Health Facilities Honolulu, HI

 Alakai Na Keiki Inc

-Alakai Na Keiki Inc is a mental health clinic in Honolulu, Hawaii, located at 1100 Alakea Street, 9th Floor, 96813.
-Alakai Na Keiki Inc offers outpatient treatment.
-Alakai Na Keiki Inc provides couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, children / adolescents and young adults.
+Alakai Na Keiki Inc is a mental health treatment clinic in Honolulu, Hawaii, located at 1100 Alakea Street, 9th Floor, in the 96813 zip code.
+Alakai Na Keiki Inc provides outpatient treatment.
+Alakai Na Keiki Inc provides individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
 Alakai Na Keiki Inc also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Alakai Na Keiki Inc include suicide prevention services, family psychoeducation and mentoring/peer support/consumer-run services.
+Additional services provided by Alakai Na Keiki Inc consist of education services, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn More